 King’s Improvement Science

-Evaluation Programme theory Quality improvement Training
+Evaluation Programme theory Quality improvement Theory of Change Training

 Developing a Theory of Change for the quality improvement training programme at King’s College Hospital